 (3) "Approved public treatment facility" means a treatment agency operating under the direction and control of the department or providing treatment under this chapter through a contract with the department under § 23-1.10-6(g) and meeting the standards prescribed in § 23-1.10-7(a);

-(4) "Department" means department of mental health, retardation, and hospitals;
+(4) "Department" means department of behavioral healthcare, developmental disabilities and hospitals;

-(5) "Director" means the director of the department of mental health, retardation, and hospitals;
+(5) "Director" means the director of the department of behavioral healthcare, developmental disabilities and hospitals;